Nexedi/re6stnet/docs/re6st-registry.rst

 Options
 -------

---bootstrap prefix ip port proto
+--bootstrap prefix
-            Connection informations of a node given to other as a bootstrap node to initiate connection with the network.
+            Prefix of a node to be given to other as a bootstrap node to initiate connection with the network.A prefix is an id given to each node, which is used to generate the re6st ip address of the node.
+A prefix is a string representing binary number.
+            By default the registry delivers 16 bits prefix.
+You can get your prefix from the python interpreter (see re6stnet man page HOW TO) By default the registry delivers 16 bits prefix.
-            Prefix should be the prefix number of a node, given in binary and with correct length.
-For instance the VPN address 2001:db8:42:1::/64 ( asusming a network prefix 2001:db8:42::/48 ) corresponds to a prefix 1/16 i.e 0000000000000001.
+            Asusming a network prefix ``2001:db8:42::/48``, the re6st ip address ``2001:db8:42:1::1/64`` corresponds to a prefix ``1/16`` i.e
+            ``00000000000000010``.

 SEE ALSO
 ========